ENG 5100 — London Drama to 1530

 Before this class meets:

-in the METS edition of John Lydgate’s Mummings and Entertainments (click here), read Introduction, Disguising at Hertford, Disguising at London, Henry VI’s Triumphal Entry into London, Mumming at Eltham, Mumming at Windsor, Mumming for the Goldsmiths of London, Mumming for the Mercers of London, Pageant of Knowledge, A Procession of Corpus Christi, Mumming of the Seven Philosophers, and Margaret of Anjou’s Entry into London, 1455 — but you can skip any of these that we already worked through in class last week;
+in the METS edition of John Lydgate’s Mummings and Entertainments (click here), read Introduction, Disguising at Hertford, Disguising at London, Henry VI’s Triumphal Entry into London, Mumming at Eltham, Mumming at Windsor, Mumming for the Goldsmiths of London, Mumming for the Mercers of London, Pageant of Knowledge, Mumming of the Seven Philosophers, and Margaret of Anjou’s Entry into London, 1455 — but you can skip any of these that we already worked through in class last week;

 in Claire Sponsler’s The Queen’s Dumbshows (click here), read Chapter 7, “The Queen’s Dumbshows”;